trindadetiago/SGI-Project-1-Make-it-Stand/notes.md

 Let's get to it.

 ## Stabilization thanks to carving
 This one is the most complicated.
+But before... what is stabilizing?
+Stabilizing means moving the center of mass of our shape so that its projection lies within the stable zone \[add better definition\].
+How can we do it?
+By going from a completely solid shape to one that isn’t fully solid, that is, we’ve carved the inner surface/volume.
+Check \[_Spin-It Faster: Quadrics Solve All Topology Optimization Problems That Depend Only On Mass Moments_ from Hanfer et all\] to make sure it’s enough to consider just a line that produces that carving.

-As we see in the first image, we have the shape we want to stabilize and a blue line given by its equation, aka two variables, `y=bx+c`
+As we see in the first image, we have the shape we want to stabilize and a blue line given by its equation, aka two variables, `y=bx+c` that divide the surface in a completely rigid zone and an empty one.
+How do we compute it?
+How do we find the different intersections?
+The idea can be seen in the image, but I’ll explain it to you:

+> For each edge, we construct the equation of the line that contains it.
+>
+> find the intersection with the blue equation.
+>
+> If that intersection is not on the edge or doesn’t exist, (*yellow case*)
+>
+> then it’s not the one we’re looking for.
+>
+> If that intersection is on the edge or there are infinite intersections, (*purple case*)
+>
+> then we save that intersection in a list.
+>
+> By the end, we have the full list of intersections.

 ![carving1](assets/carving1.png)

+Once we have the intersections, we need to define which side is filled and which is not.
+And I don't know which one (Samara help hahaha).

 ![carving2](assets/carving2.png)